 Our Master of Business Management (MBM) provides knowledge of the main functional areas within organisations, their structure and processes and the changing environments they operate in.
 We develop your quantitative skills in analysing financial data, so you can make informed decisions to solve complex business challenges.

 You learn how to formulate strategies to meet performance objectives, as well as how to manage and allocate resources to sustain competitive advantage.
 You explore how to run business operations effectively in cross-cultural settings and explore the process of creating your own entrepreneurial venture.

 Study areas may include:

-We help you to reach your leadership potential by developing your transferable employability skills in:
+We help you to reach your leadership potential by developing your transferable skills in:

-This course can be studied on a full or part-time basis and you may be eligible for scholarships and discounts, including those for students joining us from overseas.
-Postgraduate loans for Masters courses are now available from the Student Loans Company, worth up to £10,000, for students from the UK and EU.
+This course is available to study starting in January or October, and can be studied on a full or part-time basis.
+You may be eligible for scholarships and discounts, including those for students joining us from overseas.

-Many of our staff are members of the ESRC Business and Local Government Data Research Centre, which helps organisations in the private and public sectors to use their data more effectively to improve business performance.
-You are taught by academics actively involved in researching big data and collaborating with businesses to solve real-world issues.
+Many are also part of the national Business and Local Government Data Research Centre, which is based at our Colchester Campus and carries out research into issues impacting entrepreneurship and innovation, such as local economic growth and access to broadband.
+Not only does the centre have expert data analytics facilities, you’re taught by academics who are actively involved in researching big data and collaborating with businesses to solve real-world issues.